cyborginstitute/administration/source/fundamentals.rst

-high availability application and database systems are nearly pointless if the front end servers represent single points of failure, just as deploying high performance database and file systems that an application layers can never saturate is less than dev.
+high availability application and database systems are nearly pointless if the front end servers represent single points of failure, just as deploying high performance database and file systems that an application layers can never saturate is less than useful.

 While a few scripts here and there can increase administrator productivity and sanity, automation often leads to greater reliability